Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Experiments

 \subsection{Filtering and Network hyperparameters}

-In this paper, a 200-order Blackman window bandpass FIR filter of [4-38] Hz was used to filter the EEG data.
-As suggested in \cite{Schirrmeister2017} and \cite{Zhao2021}, the exponential moving standardization was also used in EEG preprocessing.
-Considering EEGNet and ConvNet have been extensively researched in this area, both models were selected as the vanilla networks, whose classification performance on IIA and IIB was selected as baselines for this paper.
-The detailed network architecture and parameters of ConvNet and EEGNet were shown in Table 1 and Table 2, respectively.
-Then the EEGNet and ConvNet were trained in conjunction with the proposed SDDA framework, and the classification performance was also reported to elucidate the rationale and feasible approach of domain adaptation in cross-session MI EEG classification.
-To make a fair comparison, the preprocessing, network hyperparameters, and train strategies were set to be the same as the original vanilla networks.
-In addition, we conducted all the experiments for five times and reported the mean accuracy to reduce the randomness.
-Our baseline classification results of vanilla ConvNet for the two datasets were similar as reported in \cite{Zhao2021}.
-However, our results for vanilla EEGNet were quite different, which might be caused by EEGNet architecture change in different publication versions.
-In this paper, we followed the original architecture reported in EEGNet\cite{Lawhern2018}.
-The detailed network configuration and hyperparameters were shown in Table 1 and Table 2.
+In this paper, a 200-order Blackman window bandpass FIR filter with a [4, 38] Hz range was employed to filter the EEG data.
+Given that EEGNet and ConvNet have been extensively researched in this area, both models were selected as the baseline networks, with their classification performance on datasets IIA and IIB serving as the benchmarks for this study.
+The detailed network architecture and parameters of ConvNet and EEGNet are presented in Table \ref{table:convnet} and Table \ref{table:eegenet}, respectively.
+Subsequently, EEGNet and ConvNet were trained in conjunction with the proposed SDDA framework, and their classification performance was reported to illustrate the rationale and feasibility of domain adaptation in cross-session MI EEG classification.
+To ensure a fair comparison, preprocessing, network hyperparameters, and training strategies were maintained consistent with the original baseline networks.
+The optimal performance of different networks was recorded to minimize the influence of random factors.
+Moreover, we conducted all experiments five times and reported the mean accuracy to further reduce randomness.
+Our baseline classification results for vanilla ConvNet on the two datasets were consistent with those reported by \cite{zhao2020deep}.
+However, our results for vanilla EEGNet varied significantly, which may be attributed to changes in the EEGNet architecture across different publication versions.
+In this paper, we adopted the network architecture of EEGNet as published by its authors on Github \footnote{\url{https://github.com/vlawhern/arl-eegmodels}}.

+The detailed network configuration and hyperparameters are shown in Table \ref{table:convnet} and Table \ref{table:eegenet}.
 To the left of the slashes in the tables are the amount of parameters of the network in the IIA dataset, and to the right are the amount in the IIB dataset.
-The numbers in the ‘softmax’ line in both tables represent the total number of the network parameters in IIA and IIB datasets, respectively.